Shubhra-Duggal/Packet-Analysis-using-Wireshark/README.md

 ## Introduction
 Wireshark is a packet-sniffing application.
 It is GUI-based.
 Wireshark is opensource software and supports all major operating systems- Windows, Mac OS X and Linux-based platforms.
 The normal traffic on the network has to be analysed to be able to recognise if there is a problem in traffic flow.
 For example: If one has to solve problems related to working of DHCP, then they need to know ehat the DHCP working traffic is like on a network.

+On occasions, Wireshark may not be able to keep up with the busy link.
+It is GUI tool and it called dumpcap, which is a command line tool.
+Dumpcap captures the packets and stores them as a disk file and Wireshark reads and presents them.
+There are various high performance capture appliance offered which can be used as an alternative.

 ## Install Wireshark
 The demonstration has been performed on a Linux environment- Ubuntu 20.04.2.0 virtual machine running on VMWare Fusion for Mac OS.
 The setup for the environment of operating system has not been detailed.